Libensemble/libensemble/docs/platforms/platforms_index.rst

-libEnsemble has been largely developed, supported, and tested on Linux distributions and macOS, from single-nodes to hundreds.
+libEnsemble has been largely developed, supported, and tested on Linux distributions and macOS, from laptops to hundreds of compute-nodes.
 Although libEnsemble and most user functions are cross-platform compatible, there are platform-specific differences for installing and configuring libEnsemble.

 Local
 =====